Fashion is part of daily life.

 Envisioning a Circular Economy for Fashion

-To realize this vision, the industry must focus on:
+To make that vision real, the industry has to focus on:

 - Developing business models that extend clothing use